-The Urban Design Section is concerned about the lack of sufficient parking for visitors in the proposed development, specifically in Section 5.
+The Planning Board found that the lack of sufficient parking for visitors in the proposed development, specifically in Section 5.
 Overall, both Sections 5 and 6 provide more parking than required.
 However, if not counting the visitors' parking spaces, both sections provide less parking than required.
 As such, the real number of parking spaces for visitors will be less than shown in the parking table.
-For example, in Section 5, the applicant provides 15 spaces less than the required parking for townhouses and two-over-two units.
+For example, in Section 5, the applicant provides 15 spaces less than the required parking for townhouses and two-overtwo units.
 This means only three of the 18 visitor parking spaces will be available for visitors.
 Therefore, additional parking spaces for visitors must be provided.
 At a minimum, five percent of the total required parking spaces will be needed for visitors.
 This means a minimum of 39 parking spaces for visitors and 15 spaces for both townhouses and two-over-two units are needed for Section 5.
 In addition, both sections should provide the required number of parking spaces for the proposed residential dwelling units.
 The parking spaces for visitors in Section 6 meets the five percent minimum.
 However, an additional 11 spaces should be provided for the proposed townhouses and be evenly distributed amongst the pods.
-Conditions have been proposed in the Recommendation section of this report regarding these revisions.
+During the Planning Board hearing, the applicant introduced two exhibits (Applicant's Exhibits 1 A and B) that provide possible on-street parking spaces to provide the required parking for both Sections 5 and 6.
+Considering the number of parking spaces that will be available to serve the proposed development, the Planning Board found that a minimum five percent is required for visitor parking.
+The Planning Board directed technical staff to work with DPIE and the Fire Department to verify that on-street parking spaces on the public streets will be available and those on private streets will not impact the circulation of emergency vehicles.
+Conditions have been included in this resolution requiring the provision of parking spaces for visitors.